 Ulrich Volz is Founding Director of the SOAS Centre for Sustainable Finance and Reader in Economics at SOAS, University of London.
 He is also a Senior Research fellow at the German Development Institute and an Honorary Professor of Economics at the University of Leipzig.
 He serves on the Advisory Council of the Asian Development Bank Institute and the Board of Sufinda, the Sustainable Financial Data Initiative.

-This article draws on the study “”, which the author wrote together with Simon Dikau.
+This article draws on the study “Central Bank Mandates, Sustainability Objectives and the Promotion of Green Finance”, which the author wrote together with Simon Dikau.